hexadecimalH/cicada-docs/_docs/diving-in/views.md

     }
 ```

-Twig has shortend our code makeing it very easy for reading,now lets take a look at `index.twig`
+Twig has shortend our code making it very easy for reading.
+Let's take a look at `index.twig`.
 ```
 <html>
     <head>